-Chocolate chip walnut cookies made with olive oil instead of butter will be a total game changer!
+These easy chocolate chip cookies are made with olive oil instead of butter, this will be a total game changer!

 These cookies are so good, you’ll swear they are gourmet and I promise you won’t even miss the butter!

 Chocolate chip cookies have always been and will always be a favorite.
 I’m guessing I am not unique in that.

 When I became a teenager, I remember learning to bake the same chocolate chip cookies recipe as my baking “initiation”.
 I would eat a bunch of dough and bake what was left.
 It was an easy chocolate chip cookies recipe that always yielded great results.